InfiniBrains/Awesome-GameDev-Resources/portfolio/02-cases/README.md

 1. Search a good portfolio published online
     - use Twitter, LinkedIn, Google to search for good game developer portfolios;
+    - another good query on google would be "awesome developer portfolio", try it!
 2. Fork this repo
 3. Create a markdown file in this folder with a meaningful name about the benchmarked repository.
     - Follow this [example](example.com.md)